Clemapfel/Mousetrap.jl/README.md

 Consider donating to supports the continued development of this library [here](TODO).
 The goal is for mousetrap to be fully featured and completely stable when Julia [static compilation](https://github.com/JuliaLang/PackageCompiler.jl) finishes development.
 Static compilation and the lack of [stable, easy-to-use](https://github.com/JuliaGraphics/Gtk.jl/issues)
-GUI libraries are currently the largest factors as to why Julia is ill-suited for front-end development.
+GUI libraries are currently the largest factors as to why Julia is ill-suited for front-end development, which mousetrap aims to change

 ---

 ## License

-Mousetrap is distributed under [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+Mousetrap is distributed under [lGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 This means it can be used in both free, open-source, as well as commercial, closed-source software.